bigskysoftware/htmx/www/extensions/head-support.md

 With this installed, all responses that htmx receives that contain a `head` tag in them (even if they are not complete HTML documents with a root `<html>` element) will be processed and _merged_ into the current head tag.

-The merge algoorithm is as follows:
+The merge algorithm is as follows:

 * Elements that exist in the current head as exact textual matches will be left in place
 * Elements that do not exist in the current head will be added at the end of the head tag